BDF-manual-maintenance/BDF-manual-en/source/Input and Output.rst

   H 0.00000   -0.78398   -0.18468
   H 0.00000    0.78398   -0.18468
   End geometry
-  Basis # 基组
+  Basis # basis sets
    3-21G
-  Group # C2v点群，可不输入，程序会自动判断，常用于对高阶群指定D2h及其子群计算。
+  Group # C2v point groups, which can be entered without input, are automatically judged by the program, and are often used to specify D2h and its subgroup calculations for higher-order groups.
    C(2v)
   $end